Timmyaintit/Timmyaintit/README.md

 - 👀 I’m interested in Banana
 - 🌱 I’m currently learning Nanana
 - 💞️ I’m looking to collaborate on ?
-- 📫 How to reach me Discord: Timmyaintit #3055
+- 📫 How to reach me Discord: Lunar-F1 #8919

 <!---
 Timmyaintit/Timmyaintit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.